Chiang Mai from above, 1,000+ listings filtered down by the research methodology

 Why does foreign quota headroom matter for exit?

 At exit, you need the next buyer to also be eligible to take the unit on foreign freehold.
-If the building is at 49% foreign quota, the unit must be sold to a Thai buyer (typically at a 10-20% discount to the foreign-quota price).
+If the building is at 49% foreign quota, the unit exits into the Thai-quota buyer pool, where clearing prices typically run 10-20% below the foreign-quota price.
 Buying into a quota-capped building structurally limits your exit price.

 Can the methodology be applied outside Chiang Mai?